Michael Oliver: Police investigate text threats against referee's wife

 -

-This story has tweets that contain swearing and language that users may find offensive.
+Warning: This story has tweets that contain swearing and language that users may find offensive.

-Police are investigating threatening text messages sent to the wife of top flight referee Michael Oliver.
+Police are investigating threatening text messages sent to the wife of Premier League referee Michael Oliver.

 Oliver awarded a last-minute penalty as Real Madrid knocked Juventus out of the Champions League on Wednesday and was criticised by Italian keeper Gianluigi Buffon and some Italian media.